 PANY offers advanced training in Psychodynamic Psychotherapy.
 This two-year program enhances the knowledge and skills of clinicians through their own personal treatment, clinical and theoretical seminars, and weekly individualized case supervision.
 The program is staffed by PANY’s psychoanalytic faculty.
 Successful completion of the program leads to a certificate in Psychodynamic Psychotherapy Training.
 Continuing education credit is available.

 For whom?
 Licensed mental health clinicians - psychiatrists, clinical psychologists and social workers - who work in treatment settings.

-The Institute offers a one-year fellowship to introduce clinically-immersed professionals to psychoanalytic work and to PANY, and to supplement their education with a clinically relevant psychoanalytic viewpoint.
-Classes are held on Saturday mornings throughout the academic years (schedule TBA).
+The Institute offers a one-year Fellowship to introduce clinically-immersed professionals to psychoanalytic work and to PANY, and to supplement their education with a clinically relevant psychoanalytic viewpoint.
+Classes are held monthly on Tuesday evenings throughout the academic year.
 Each fellow is also assigned a mentor who is a member of the PANY faculty and who meets with the fellow on an individualized basis to personally tailor the fellowship experience to the fellow’s needs and interests.
 Fellows sometimes go on to apply to the psychodynamic psychotherapy program or to the psychoanalytic program.

 For whom?
 Those studying or practicing in a clinical field.

 The Prelude to Training program is designed for psychiatry residents, graduate students and early career clinicians interested in learning more about practice and treatment approaches in psychodynamic psychotherapy and psychoanalysis.
 You do not need to be licensed to see patients, but you must be studying or practicing in a clinical field.

 For whom?
 All students and clinicians, located nationally and internationally.